Oladipupo-Erinle/Data-Analysis_Cohort-3_Task1/README.md

 These changes and formatting help organize the dataset better and visually highlight employees with duplicate names for easy identification and analysis.

+## Insights and Analysis

+### Task one:
+- By filtering and showing only **_Freelancers_**, we can see that there are three employees currently working as freelancers in the dataset.

+- The conditional formatting effectively highlighted employees with salaries above $10,000, making it easy to identify high-salaried freelancers.

+### Task Two:
+- The separation of **_Firstname_** and **_Lastname_** columns allows for better data management and analysis.
+Now we can perform further calculations or categorizations based on individual names.